Zitzeronion/Swalbe.jl/README.md

 Further examples can be found in the tutorials section of the documentation: [Tutorials](https://zitzeronion.github.io/Swalbe.jl/dev/tutorials/)

+Some development for this solver was performed under the priority program **[SPP2171-Dynamic Wetting of Flexible, Adaptive, and Switchable Surfaces](https://www.uni-muenster.de/SPP2171/index.html)**.
+On the homepage of the SPP in the resources' section we supply a simple tutorial for the [coalescence of droplets](https://www.uni-muenster.de/imperia/md/content/SPP2171/droplet_coalescence_tutorial.html) using a [**Pluto**](https://github.com/fonsp/Pluto.jl) notebook.

 ## How to **support and contribute**

 Leave a star if you like the idea of the project and/or the content of the